Cowboys News App [Android]

 Dallas Cowboys 2020 7-round Mock Draft: Post NFL Combine Edition

 I thought I would do something different this go around though.
-I decided it would be more realistic if I shared with you what I would like to see happen in free agency before the draft gets here in April.
+I decided it would be more realistic if I shared with you what I would like to see happen in before the draft gets here in April.
 I think it helps put things in a little bit better perspective, although not all that much since the Dallas Cowboys and I could see things very differently.
 But, at least it helps justify my selections a little better.

 Let's get started…